citation-file-format/citation-file-format/README.md

 Format specifications for `CITATION` files. `CITATION` files provide citation metadata for (research/scientific) software.

+# Specifications

+The specifications are accessible online or as a PDF: <https://citation-file-format.github.io>.

 ### This repository is the landing site for CFF.
 Please use it to [submit issues](https://github.com/citation-file-format/citation-file-format/issues) concerning the format specifications!

 ---